macicchino/Pewlett-Hackard-Analysis/README.md

 ### Results - Key Points

-1. The titles 'Senior Engineers' and 'Senior Staff' have the most employees at retirement age.
+1. The titles 'Senior Engineers' and 'Senior Staff' have the most employees at retirement age at 25,916 and 24,926 respectively.

-2.
+2. The total number of Employees expected to retire is 72,458.

-3. The total number of eligible employees for the mentorship program is significantly lower than the employees expected to retire.
+3. The total number of eligible employees for the mentorship program is highest for the titles of 'Senior Engineer' and 'Staff'.

-4.
+4. The total number of eligible employees for the mentorship program is significantly lower than the employees expected to retire.
+The total eligible employees is only 1,549.
+Management should expand the age eligibility for the mentorship program.

 ## Summary: